Waters Meeting Nature Reserve

 The Waters Meeting Nature Reserve is a forest nature reserve near Bathurst in the Eastern Cape, South Africa.
 The reserve covers 4054.89 ha, divided into two sections.
-The Kowie River borders the western edge of the reserve and separates it in the lower section with the Buffalo Kloof Protected Environment.
+The Kowie River borders the western edge of the reserve and separates it in the upper section with the Buffalo Kloof Protected Environment.
 The lower section contains the Sarel Hayward Dam.

 History

 The reserve was designated in 1985 for the conservation of the region's flora and fauna.